 Start-ups can be difficult to establish in the 21st century since a lot of the bright business ideas entrepreneurs can possibly think of are already up and running.
 Even so, I know for sure that tight competition alone will not hinder business-minded people in investing especially if they think it has a good shot in today’s market.

-Given the fact that you are here reading this article, I will assume that you are either venturing for a new start-up or you’re looking for information on how much of your internet marketing resources your should be allocating for your online campaign.
+Given the fact that you are here reading this article, I will assume that you are either venturing for a new start-up or you’re looking for information on how much of your resources for digital marketing in the Philippines should you be allocating for your online campaign.

 Either way, the first thing I suggest that you do is to put yourself in your prospective client’s shoes.